genevaers/User-Documentation/docs/Reference/GVBMR88_Parameter_File_Syntax.md

 SORT_EXTRACT_FILE = N will read the extract file from DD name MR88HXE.
 SORT_EXTRACT_FILE = Y will invoke the SORT utility, and the extract file DD name must be SORTIN, and SYSIN must point to the generated sort control file.

+Note that for the case where the SORT utility is invoked, GVBMR88 will pass control to SORT with the GVBMR88 read routine set as the output handling exit.
+This way the sorted data is passed to GVBMR88 as input.

 ### RUN_DATE

 Used to make the format-phase job appear to run on a different date.
 The functions RUNDAY, RUNMONTH and RUNYEAR use this parameter value to calculate their values.